-Then as we read of the conversion experiences of people in the Scriptures we see that the Bible portrays God as the One Who pursues, finds, and brings a people to Himself.
-Lydia’s example in Acts 16:14 (NIV) “One of those listening was a woman from the city of Thyatira named Lydia, a dealer in purple cloth.
+Then, as we read of the conversion experiences of people in the Scriptures, we see that the Bible portrays God as the One Who pursues, finds, and brings a people to Himself.
+For example, consider Lydia in Acts 16:14 (NIV) "One of those listening was a woman from the city of Thyatira named Lydia, a dealer in purple cloth.
 She was a worshiper of God.
-The Lord opened her heart to respond to Paul’s message.”
+The Lord opened her heart to respond to Paul’s message."

 We can then say that God, Who began the work, will continue it until the day of Jesus Christ.
 Such truth is an enormous comfort to the Christian who is struggling with some sin that they cannot shake off.
 God is going to bring you through to victory.
 You cannot fall short of a full salvation.

 The amazing truth in Romans 8:1-2 makes it clear that the law of God can never bring a person in Christ back under condemnation.
 "Therefore, there is now no condemnation for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit who gives life has set you free from the law of sin and death."
 (NIV)